Canadian Aesthetics Expo

 Your booth comes with a 6ft draped table and 2 chairs.
 The Ballroom is already carpeted.

 Draped Tables – White top with blue skirt

 Should you require special decor, please visit:

 12. Insurance Requirements

 Mandatory for all exhibitors

 Insurance must be provided before move-in begins.
 Exhibitors who fail to provide proof of insurance will be denied access to the event.

 Exhibitors must provide proof of liability insurance coverage of at least $2,000,000 for each separate occurrence during the period commencing on the first move-in date and terminating on the last move-out date.
-The policy shall protect us and insure you against all claims, demands, actions, or proceedings for money, damages, costs, penalties, and losses and all liability which may be imposed by law for loss of life, personal injury, or damage to or loss of property arising from or in any way connected with your presence or operations at the Show.
+The policy shall protect us and ensure you against all claims, demands, actions, or proceedings for money, damages, costs, penalties, and losses and all liability which may be imposed by law for loss of life, personal injury, or damage to or loss of property arising from or in any way connected with your presence or operations at the Show.

 Canadian Association of Medical Aesthetics, 1550 South Gateway Road, #350, Mississauga, ON L4W 5G6 must be added as additionally insured.

 Please refer to the back of your contract or to our Conditions of Contract page for further details.